freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 >
 > `fix(learn): tests for the do...while loop challenge`

-Whenever you opening a Pull Request(PR), you can use the below to determine the type, scope (optional), and description.
+Whenever you open a Pull Request(PR), you can use the below to determine the type, scope (optional), and description.

 **Type:**